 Escalation matrix

-Understanding the flow of problems is important in a customer service context, so organizations that use call center technologies or big customer service departments would benefit from SOPs designed like this one pager escalation matrix.
+Understanding the flow of problems is important in a customer service context, so organizations that use call center technologies, big customer service departments, or VoIP phone service tools would benefit from SOPs designed like this one pager escalation matrix.

 standard operating procedure